+ACCOMMODATION:

+Ghorepani Tea House (or similar)

+Grade: Simple Teahouse

-Accommodation: Ghorepani Tea House (or similar) Simple Teahouse Meals Provided: Breakfast, Lunch & Dinner DAY 18 - Ascend Poon Hill; trek to Birethanti (1025m) An early rise this as we leave our teahouse and make the ascent of Poon Hill for sunrise.
-From the top we have panoramic views of the Annapurna Range and if the weather permits we can watch the sun rise over the peaks of Annapurna 1, Annapurna South Machhapuchhare and Dhaulagiri amongst others.
-We return to Ghorepani for a well earned breakfast before descending to Birethanti.
-Today's 17 kilometre walk is expected to take around seven hours with a total ascent of 420 metres and a descent of 2255 metres.
+MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 17 - Ascend Poon Hill for Annapurna views at sunrise; trek to Ramghai/Hille (1430m) After an early rise this morning we leave our teahouse and make the ascent of Poon Hill in time to catch the sunrise.
+From the top we should be able to enjoy panoramic views of the whole of the Annapurna Range and, if the weather permits, watch the sun rise over the peaks of Annapurna I, Annapurna South, Machhapuchhare and Dhaulagiri amongst others.
+The Poon Hill hike is a two-hour return trip and we return to the teahouse in Ghorepani for a well-earned breakfast.
+Our trek then continues to Banthanti before descending a long stone staircase to Ulleri from where we hike to Ramghai/Hile.
+Today's 18 kilometre walk is expected to take around seven hours with a total ascent of 370 metres and a descent of 1760 metres.

-Accommodation: Birethanthi Tea House (or similar)
+ACCOMMODATION: Hile Tea House (or similar) Grade: Simple Teahouse

-Simple Teahouse

-Meals Provided: Breakfast, Lunch & Dinner

-DAY 19 - Trek to Nayapul; drive Pokhara

-We have a short walk this morning to the small village of Nayapul where we say goodbye to our trekking crew and drive to Pokhara.
+DAY 18 - Final morning trek along Burumdi River to Nayapul; drive to Pokhara for post trek relaxation We have a short walk this morning to the small village of Nayapul where we say goodbye to our trekking crew and drive to Pokhara.
 Pokhara is Nepal's second largest town and is far more relaxed than Kathmandu.
 Its beautiful lakeside setting beneath the imposing shadow of the stunning Annapurna Range, make it the perfect ending point for our trek.
 There should be time to enjoy some of the town's many attractions today, with options to visit the thriving Tibetan village of Tashiling, or perhaps take a boat trip out onto the lake to visit the small temple of Barahi Mandir.

-Today's three kilometre walk is expected to take around 30 minutes with a total ascent of 72 metres and a descent of 30 metres.
+Today's four kilometre walk is expected to take around two hours with a total ascent of 90 metres and a descent of 525 metres.